 Here are a few tips on how to keep your cat happy and healthy during the summer months:

-- Give them plenty of freshwaters: Cats are notoriously bad at drinking enough water so make sure they always have a clean bowl of fresh water available.
+- Give them plenty of freshwaters: Cats are notoriously bad at drinking enough water, so make sure they always have a clean bowl of fresh water available.
 Add a little ice to their water on particularly hot days.

 - Groom them regularly.
-Regular brushing will help remove excess fur which will help your furry friend.
-But, remember that frequent bathing can dry out a cat’s skin so cut back on baths during the summer months or switch to using pet-safe wipes instead.
+Regular brushing will help remove excess fur, which will help your furry friend.
+But remember that frequent bathing can dry out a cat’s skin, so cut back on baths during the summer months or switch to using pet-safe wipes instead.

-- Keep your house cool: You could also try creating a cool and darkened indoor retreat for them to sleep in and feel safe.
-A top tip is to place a cardboard box on its side and position it somewhere cool and quiet in the house, such as behind a chair or on a cool surface like a wooden floor.
+- Keep your house cool: You could also try creating a calm and darkened indoor retreat for them to sleep in and feel safe.
+A top tip is to place a cardboard box on its side and position it somewhere calm and quiet in the house, such as behind a chair or on a cool surface like a wooden floor.
 Line it with a breathable natural fabric such as a cotton towel.
 A cooler room of the house would be one out of the reach of the sun’s direct rays or in the basement.
 Such an area would be perfect for the kitty to spend most of its day.
-An area carpeted with Ceramic tiles or Marble floor coverings will remain cooler even during hot humid weather.
+An area carpeted with Ceramic tiles or Marble floor coverings will remain cooler even during hot, humid weather.

-- Apply sunscreen to the Cat: Practically no creature can escape the harmful effects of the sun’s rays.
+- Apply sunscreen to the Cat: No creature can escape the harmful effects of the sun’s rays.
 The blazing sun can be as nasty to your pet cat & cause distressing sunburns.
 Apply sunscreen on your furry friend before it gallivants outside the house.
 Light-haired kitties or cats with light ears and white faces are more susceptible to sunburns.
 Sun exposure can also lead to a form of cancer that originates at the ends of the ears and nose.
-Therefore it is important to apply sunscreen on the ears, nose, and skin.
+Therefore it is essential to apply sunscreen on the ears, nose, and skin.

 Signs of heatstroke in a cat

 Older and fat cats are the ones that suffer most from heatstroke.
-Also if the pet is experiencing some illness, the chances of it succumbing to overheating increase.
+Also, if the pet is experiencing some illness, the chances of it succumbing to overheating increase.

 Cat summer care guide-conclusion